foureyes/csci-ua.0480-fall2016-007/slides/17/javascript-browser.markdown

 __What if you want your content to contain a literal less than sign... or some other special character?__ &rarr;

 Use an __HTML entity__.
-An __entity__ is a sequence of characters that represent special characters or characters that are not readily available on most keybaords... such as the less than sign, the ampersand, a space:
+An __entity__ is a sequence of characters that represent a special characters that is not readily available on most keybaords... such as the less-than sign, an ampersand, a space:
 {:.fragment}

 * {:.fragment} HTML entities start with an ampersand, followed by a name, and end with a semicolon